tannewt/wa-law.org/bill/2021-22/hb/1099/S2.E/README.md

     c. **The model element should provide guidance on identifying and addressing natural hazards created or aggravated by climate change, including sea level rise, landslides, flooding, drought, heat, smoke, wildfires, and other effects of reasonably anticipated changes to temperature and precipitation patterns; and**

     d. **The rule must recognize and promote as many cobenefits of climate resilience as possible such as salmon recovery, forest health, and ecosystem services.**

+## Section 9
+> This section adds a new section to an existing chapter [47.80](/rcw/47_public_highways_and_transportation/47.80_regional_transportation_planning_organizations.md).
+Here is the [modified chapter](rcw/47_public_highways_and_transportation/47.80_regional_transportation_planning_organizations.md) for context.

+The department shall compile, maintain, and publish a summary of the per capita vehicle miles traveled annually in each city in the state, and in the unincorporated portions of each county in the state.

+## Section 10
+> This section adds a new section to an existing chapter [90.58](/rcw/90_water_rights—environment/90.58_shoreline_management_act_of_1971.md).
+Here is the [modified chapter](rcw/90_water_rights—environment/90.58_shoreline_management_act_of_1971.md) for context.

+The department shall update its shoreline master program guidelines to require shoreline master programs to address the impact of sea level rise and increased storm severity on people, property, and shoreline natural resources and the environment.

 ## Section 11